jaydeegbobeh/eng88_Networking/README.md

 **Broadcast ID (bcast IP)**
 - The last IP in the network
+- all hosts bits of the IP address are 1's
 - All host in a network should have the same Broadcast IP
 - Use the broadcast IP to send specific data to all the machines on the same network

+**Localhost- 127.0.0.1**
+The standard IP address used for a loopback network connection - looped back to your own machine (this computer)

 **Ping**
-- Ping is Internet Control Message Protocol (ICMP) packet.
+- Ping is Internet Control Message Protocol (ICMP) packet. -at layer 3 (Network)
 - Ping allows a user to ping another device IP address, this helps determine whether a device is reachable via the network.

 command prompt: